getCannaBiz/cannabiz-menu/readme.txt

 4. WP Dispensary single menu item display, using [CannaBiz](https://www.wpdispensary.com/downloads/cannabiz/) theme

 == Changelog ==

+= 1.9.17 =
+* BUGFIX error on install/update with version 1.9.16 due to missing file in `includes/class-wp-dispensary.php`

 = 1.9.16 =
 * Added thumbnail images to all menu type screens in the admin dashboard in `admin/wp-dispensary-admin-screens.php`